Netflix/falcor/documentation/jsongraph.md

 2. Atom
 3. Error

-Each of these types is a JSON Graph object with a "$type" key that differentiates it from regular JSON objects, and describes the type of its "value" key.
+Each of these types is a JSON Graph object with a `$type` key that differentiates it from regular JSON objects, and describes the type of its `value` key.
 These three JSON Graph primitive types are always retrieved and replaced in their entirety just like a primitive JSON value.
 None of the JSON Graph values can be mutated using any of the available abstract JSON Graph operations.

 ### Reference

-A Reference is a JSON object with a "$type" key that has a value of "ref" and a "value" key that has a [Path](http://netflix.github.io/falcor/documentation/paths.html) array as its value.
+A Reference is a JSON object with a `$type` key that has a value of `ref` and a `value` key that has a [Path](http://netflix.github.io/falcor/documentation/paths.html) array as its value.

 ~~~js
 { $type: "ref", value: ["todosById", 44] }